-IFS deterministic model output from both 12 and 00 UTC runs is used at CNMCA as plotted fields in the forecasting department mainly for the medium range, as input to statistical (PPM type) and physical adaptation schemes, but also as initial and/or boundary conditions for CNMCA Local Area Models (Euro-HRM, 7km COSMO-ME and very high resolution 2.8km COSMO-IT).
-Verification of ECMWF products are carried out at CNMCA for operational model T799.
+IFS deterministic model output from both 12 and 00 UTC runs is used at COMET as plotted fields in the forecasting department mainly for the medium range, as input to statistical (PPM type) and physical adaptation schemes, but also as initial and/or boundary conditions for COMET Local Area Models (7km COSMO-ME and very high resolution 2.8km COSMO-IT).
+Verification of ECMWF products is carried out at COMET for operational model T1279.
 Surface parameters and forecast ranges mainly used by weather forecasters are considered.